toddfast/mutagen-cassandra/README.md

 }
 ````

 At runtime (normally during app startup), get or create an instance of `CassandraMutagen`.
-You can just create an instance using: `new CassandraMutageImpl()`.
+You can just create an instance by simply using: `new CassandraMutageImpl()`.

 Call `CassandraMutagen.initialize()` and provide the package name containing your mutations.
 You should see log messages listing all the resources that were found.

 Obtain an Datastax `Session` instance.
 Mutagen Cassandra use the Datastax Cassandra client, and requires a configured `Session` instance to work.
-This should obviously be straightforward if you already use Datastax.
+This should obviously be straightforward if you already use Datastax cassandra driver.
 If not, please see the [Session documentation](http://www.datastax.com/drivers/java/2.0/com/datastax/driver/core/Session.html).

 To perform the mutations, call `CassandraMutagen.mutate(session);` to update the Cassandra schema to the latest version.
 Please note, **this method may not throw an exception if there is a problem.** Instead, use the returned value of type `Plan.Result<Integer>` to check for any exceptions thrown during the process.
 This may change in the future, so it would be prudent to surround your call to `mutate()` with a `try...catch` for `MutagenException`.